 New Relic, Inc. is headquartered in San Francisco and New Relic has significant operations in Portland, Oregon, Dublin, Ireland, and Barcelona, Spain, as well as various regional offices in other places throughout the world.

-New Relic hosts its applications and serves all of its customers from data centers located in Chicago, Illinois and, to a lesser extent, a combination of cloud hosting providers.
-New Relic utilizes third parties to manage portions of its infrastructure, including at the Chicago data centers.
+New Relic hosts its applications and serves all of its customers from data centers located in Chicago, Illinois and, to a lesser extent, through its European Region in Germany and a combination of cloud hosting providers.
+New Relic utilizes third parties to manage portions of its infrastructure, including at its data centers.

-New Relic’s suppliers and partners are predominantly based in the United States and Europe and include the likes of Amazon Inc., Google Inc., Salesforce.com Inc., and Microsoft Corporation, each of which have stated codes of conduct and ethics.
+New Relic’s suppliers and partners are predominantly based in the United States and Europe and include the likes of Amazon.com, Inc., Google LLC, salesforce.com, inc., and Microsoft Corporation, each of which have stated codes of conduct and ethics.
 However, a component of New Relic’s growth strategy involves the further expansion of its operations and customer adoption internationally.
 Operating in international markets requires significant resources and management attention and subjects New Relic to regulatory, economic, and political risks that are different from those in the United States - e.g., the Modern Slavery Act 2015, which has come to the fore due to New Relic’s involvement in the UK.
 New Relic regularly keeps up to date with changing legislation and keeps its employees informed through appropriate training and updates.